Skip to main content

 Review: Smart Cookies

 Here is another great critical thinking game.
-We got Smart Cookies from Timberdoodle with our 1st grade kit.
+We got Smart Cookies with our 1st grade curriculum.
 Our daughter absolutely loves this game.
 She has said that it is her favorite game and that it is super fun.
 The game comes with a manual/challenge book, the game board and 9 different pieces that come in 3 different colors and shapes.
 The object of the game is to put all 9 different pieces on the board in the correct spots by using the clues given in the challenge book.
 Each challenge has the clues numbered 1-9 (except for towards the end). some of the earlier challenges you can do the clues in any order. while other challenges it is better to do the clues in the correct number order.

 This is another single player game but sometimes our daughter will ask us to play with her.
 When she wants us to play then we take turns doing the clues.
 We do not make it a win or lose game but rather a fun way to build team working skills.
 Since our daughter is pretty creative she has made up a little game where she pretends to cook the cookies and then feeds them to her stuffed animals.
 When she first started this she was bypassing the challenges in the book.
 So, I came up with a great idea.
 I told her if she does not do the challenges 1st the cookies taste yucky and her stuffed animals will not eat them.